 - This mask will not only help in reducing pimples and acne but will also control oiliness of skin, it will tighten the skin leaving it clear and smooth.

 I have witnessed how effectively Potash Alum works on face acne, all you need to do is dab the alum lemon mixture on your face precisely on the acne and pimples.
+So if you are wondering, can Alum clear pimples your answer is yes for many people potash alum can reduce pimples.

 A Word Of Caution